portdebarcelona/OpenInfoAPI-Ports/docs/semantic.md

 - Vocabularies are used to classify the terms that can be used in a particular application, characterize possible relationships, and define possible constraints on using those terms.
 - Their role is to help data integration when ambiguities may exist on the terms used.
 - Vocabularies can also be used to organize knowledge.
+- W3C offers a large palette of techniques to describe and define different forms of vocabularies in a standard format.
+These include RDF and RDF Schemas, Simple Knowledge Organization System (SKOS), Web Ontology Language (OWL), and the Rule Interchange Format (RIF).
-- JSON-LD is suitable for publishing vocabularies because it is useful for both humans and machines.
+- JSON-LD is also suitable for publishing vocabularies because it is useful for both humans and machines.
 - There are multiple vocabularies, some of them well established, such as schema.org and, for trade, transport and administration there is also the UN/CEFACT vocabulary.
 - Schema.org provides the most widely used JSON-LD vocabulary in use today and so is a good guide for what other vocabularies should look like.
 - A vocabulary can be published as a file with the reference data models and several files with code lists.